 |The clerk (or the person organising the appeal) sends appeal papers to parents, the panel and the school||

-No further documents will be posted after this date.
+No further documents will be circulated after this date.

 |Appeal hearing decision||

-Decisions will be made after all appeals have been heard for the particular school.
+Decisions will be made after all appeals have been heard for that particular school.